 Here are some suggestions from the mfiles catalogue (both the classical and traditional sections).
 If you want an organist or other musicians to play at a funeral, these sheet music examples are a good guide to suitable music.
 (There are also MP3 and MIDI versions available for each of these items.)
 You will notice that some of these are also in the Wedding section, because gentle classical music can be quite versatile in this respect, however for some of these pieces you might want to consider using a slower tempo when played during a funeral.

 Here is a selection from the mfiles Classical catalogue which are suitable for funeral services.
 This section has keyboard music for Piano or Organ, while the next section includes other instruments.

 Non-keyboard music from the mfiles classical catalogue.
 If you don't have access to musicians with the right instruments, there is always the option to play mp3 files at the service:

 The last three items above are often considered to be hymns.
 Here are some additional Hymns and some folk music suitable for funeral ceremonies, plus some bugle calls which are frequently used at military funerals or remembrance day events.

-For original suggestions listed on ScoreExchange, try the following:
+For original suggestions with sheet music listed on ScoreExchange, try the following: